Fenikkel/LeagueOfFenikkel/READ_ME.txt

 worked 50 min

 -Message to Riot Games to get a permanent key or one moth use key (actualy i'm working with a 24h key)

+01/06/2018

+-Riot Games gave me a standard key!

+-Implemented error snackbar for search

+-Implemented getIconVersion() to always be in the latest version

+worked 2h 30 min